jellocode/azure-codegen/README.md

 # ✨(๑•̀ㅂ•́)و About Me:

-- ⭐ Currently learning how to make softwares aesthetic
+- ⭐ Currently learning to make softwares aesthetic
 - ⭐ Looking to collaborate on projects and games on the side
 - ⭐ Looking for help with navigating computer vision and space